 Making the choice to have breast reduction surgery can be intimidating.
 Women who want to have this life-changing so-called cosmetic surgery often worry about pain, about the safety of the surgery itself, and about the opinions of the people around them.
 Another common concern is that they’re wasting time and resources on themselves when they have a family, a job, and other people to look after.

 All these worries make the process slower and more difficult and can get in the way of living a more comfortable life in every sense of the word.
 If you’re struggling with this decision, it can help to hear from someone who’s been there and done that.
-Jenny, 45 years old, had breast reduction surgery after years of debating about it, and her only regret is that she didn’t get it done sooner.
+Jenny, 45 years old, had effective breast reduction in Sydney after years of debating about it, and her only regret is that she didn’t get it done sooner.

 If you’re considering breast reduction surgery, then you may understand the problems Jenny faced because of her large breasts, and her concerns about having breast reduction surgery.
 Jenny had breast hypertrophy, or overgrown breast tissue.
 This condition is sometimes known as gigantomastia, and is a rare condition that isn’t well understood.
 It can be caused by hormonal changes during pregnancy or puberty, but it can also occur spontaneously and without an obvious cause.
 The only way to treat gigantomastia is with breast reduction surgery.
 Most of the time, other measures such as dieting and exercise are ineffective, and can even make the problem worse.